 This contribution originates from uncertainty in sliding position and turn table angle accuracy.
 If the calibration antenna is aligned to maximum this contribution can be considered negligible and therefore set to zero.

-A2-9 Rotary Joints
+A2-9 Rotary joints

 If applicable the contribution of this uncertainty the accuracy in changing from azimuth to vertical measurements.

-A2-10 Miscellaneous Uncertainty
+A2-10 Miscellaneous uncertainty

 The term 'miscellaneous uncertainty' is used to define all the unknown, unquantifiable, etc. uncertainties associated with EIRP measurements.
 This term should include truly random effects as well as systematic uncertainties, such as that arising from dissimilarity between the patterns of the reference antenna (SGH) and the BS.

-A2-11 Switching Uncertainty
+A2-11 Switching uncertainty

 The purpose of the switching unit is to switch electromechanically different RF path to different measurement instruments of different measurement modes.
 The electromechanical switching clearly reduces the errors arising from manual switching work.
 Switching is also used to measure the path loss values of each polarization component.
 Even though the electromechanical switching is preferable during path loss and antenna performance measurements, some minor uncertainties can occur when the switch states are programmed to change their polarity.

-A2-12 Frequency flatness
+A2-12 Frequency flatness of test system

 This uncertainty contribution to account for the frequency interpolation error caused by a finite frequency resolution during the calibration stage.

-A2-13 Quality of quiet zone (extreme)
+A2-13 Quality of quiet zone (extreme test conditions)

-This contribution is related to the ambient quality of the quiet zone (A2-4) which originates from a reflectivity level of an anechoic chamber.
+This contribution is related to the ambient quality of the quiet zone for normal test conditions (A2-4) which originates from a reflectivity level of an anechoic chamber.
 The reflectivity level is determined from the average standard deviation of the electric field in the quiet zone.
 As the environmental enclosure is larger than the BS and the material of the environmental chamber may cause some reflection and refraction the quite zone flatness will be effected.
 The quality of the quiet zone for the extreme test is therefore larger that for the ambient due to the environmental enclosures effect.
 A2-14 Wet radome loss variation

 The environmental chamber radome will be an ineffective thermal isolator and will have extreme temperatures on the inside and the OTA chamber ambient temperature on the outside.
 In such conditions condensation is inevitable.
 This uncertainty is due to the variation in the radome loss due to condensation on the environmental chamber radome.